json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCore/Serialization/wiki.md

 `Document` class, [see document spec](https://jsonapi.org/format/#document-structure).

 ## Deserialization
 The previous `JsonApiDeSerializer` implementation is now split into a `RequestDeserializer` and `ResponseDeserializer`.
-Both inherit from `DocumentParser` which does the shared parsing.
+Both inherit from `BaseDocumentParser` which does the shared parsing.

-#### DocumentParser
+#### BaseDocumentParser
 Responsible for
 - Converting the serialized string content into an intance of the `Document` class.
 - Building instances of the corresponding resource class (eg `Article`) by going through the document's primary data (`Document.Data`, [see primary data spec](https://jsonapi.org/format/#document-top-level)).

-Responsibility of any implementation-specific parsing is shifted through the abstract `DocumentParser.AfterProcessField()` method.
+Responsibility of any implementation-specific parsing is shifted through the abstract `BaseDocumentParser.AfterProcessField()` method.
 This method is fired once each time after a `AttrAttribute` or `RelationshipAttribute` is processed.
-It allows a implementation of `DocumentParser` to intercept the parsing and add steps that are only required for clients/servers.
+It allows a implementation of `BaseDocumentParser` to intercept the parsing and add steps that are only required for clients/servers.

 #### ResponseDeserializer
 The client deserializer complements the base deserialization  by